lambdastack/lambdastack/docs/home/howto/CLUSTER.md

     promote_to_ha: false
   ```

-- the regular lscli apply cycle must be executed
+- the regular lambdastack apply cycle must be executed

 LambdaStack can promote / convert older single-master clusters to HA mode (since v0.6).
 To achieve that, it is required that: